Palmdale is an unincorporated community in Glades County, Florida.

 In the 1940's through most of the 1960's, US-27 was a heavily traveled 4 lane superhighway that funneled northern tourists down the center of the state.
 There were no interstate highways back then, or Florida Turnpike.

-If you travel the highway today, especially south of Lake Placid and all the way down to Alligator Alley, you will see plenty of old abandoned businesses.
-You will also see some of the old places still hanging on even though traffic is only a small shadow of what it was in its heyday.
+If you travel the highway today, especially south of Lake Placid and all the way down to Alligator Alley, you will see a few old abandoned businesses.
+You will also see even fewer still hanging on even though traffic is only a small shadow of what it was in its heyday.

 Palmdale is where The Tom Gaskins Cypress Knee Museum used to entertain tourists on both sides of US 27.